A closed-form filter for binary time series: Introduction

-As is clear from model \eqref{eq4}--\eqref{eq5}, if $\bz_{1:t}=(\bz_1, \ldots, \bz_t)$ were observed, dynamic inference on the states $\btheta_t$, for $t=1, \ldots, n$, would be possible via direct application of the Kalman filter \citep{kalman1960}.
-Indeed, exploiting Gaussian-Gaussian conjugacy and the conditional independence properties displayed in Figure \ref{F_mod}, filtering $p(\btheta_t \mid \bz_{1:t})$ and predictive $p(\btheta_t \mid \bz_{1:t-1})$ distributions are also Gaussian and have parameters which can be computed recursively via simple expressions relying on the previous updates.
-Moreover, also the smoothing distribution $p(\btheta_{1:n} \mid \bz_{1:n})$ and its marginals $p(\btheta_{t} \mid \bz_{1:n})$, $t \leq n$, can be obtained in closed-form leveraging the Gaussian-Gaussian conjugacy.
+As is clear from model \eqref{eq4}--\eqref{eq5}, if $\bz_{1:t}=(\bz^{\intercal}_1, \ldots, \bz^{\intercal}_t)^{\intercal}$ were observed, dynamic inference on the states $\btheta_t$, for $t=1, \ldots, n$, would be possible via direct application of the Kalman filter \citep{kalman1960}.
+Indeed, exploiting Gaussian-Gaussian conjugacy and the conditional independence properties that are represented in Fig.~\ref{F_mod}, the filtering $p(\btheta_t \mid \bz_{1:t})$ and predictive $p(\btheta_t \mid \bz_{1:t-1})$ densities are also Gaussian and have parameters which can be computed recursively via simple expressions relying on the previous updates.
+Moreover, the smoothing density $p(\btheta_{1:n} \mid \bz_{1:n})$ and its marginals $p(\btheta_{t} \mid \bz_{1:n})$, $t \leq n$, can also be obtained in closed form leveraging Gaussian-Gaussian conjugacy.
 However, in \eqref{eq3}--\eqref{eq5} only a dichotomized version $\by_t$ of $\bz_t$ is available.
-Therefore the filtering, predictive and smoothing distributions of interest are $p(\btheta_t \mid \by_{1:t})$, $p(\btheta_t \mid \by_{1:t-1})$ and $p(\btheta_{1:n} \mid \by_{1:n})$, respectively.
-Recalling model \eqref{eq1}--\eqref{eq2} and Bayes rule, the calculation of these quantities proceeds by updating the Gaussian distribution for the states in \eqref{eq2} with the probit likelihood in \eqref{eq1}, thereby providing conditional distributions which seem not available in closed-form \citep{Albert_1993}.
+Therefore, the filtering, predictive and smoothing densities of interest are $p(\btheta_t \mid \by_{1:t})$, $p(\btheta_t \mid \by_{1:t-1})$ and $p(\btheta_{1:n} \mid \by_{1:n})$, respectively.
+Recalling model \eqref{eq1}--\eqref{eq2} and Bayes' rule, the calculation of these quantities proceeds by updating the Gaussian distribution for the states in \eqref{eq2} with the probit likelihood in \eqref{eq1}, thereby providing conditional distributions which do not have an obvious closed form \citep{Albert_1993,chib1998}.

+When the focus is on online inference for filtering and prediction, one solution to the above issue is to rely on approximations of model \eqref{eq1}--\eqref{eq2} which allow the implementation of standard Kalman filter updates, thus leading to approximate dynamic inference on the states via extended \citep{uhlmann1992} or unscented \citep{julier1997} Kalman filters, among others.
+However, these approximations may lead to unreliable inference in various settings \citep{andrieu2002}.
+Markov chain Monte Carlo (\textsc{mcmc}) strategies \citep[e.g.,][]{carlin1992,shephard1994, soyer2013bayesian} address this problem but, unlike the Kalman filter, these methods are only suitable for batch learning of smoothing distributions, and tend to face mixing or scalability issues in binary settings \citep{Johndrow2018}.